CagriCatik/ROS2-TF-URDF-RViz-Gazebo/webpage/docs/04_broadcast_TF/01_introduction.md

-# How the Robot State Publisher and URDF Work Together
+# Integrating the Robot State Publisher with URDF